blindxfish/EasyTiler/README.md

 EasyTiler is a simple tool that allows you to create tiled images with rotation and selection capabilities. 🖼️🔄🔍

+I made the tool for myself, so I could create seamles tilemaps from google earth images to use in my unity game.

 ## Installation

 1. Clone the repository: